-You will also find all the small details Gaudí designed, like knobs, handles, mouldings, doors, pavements, etc. Take a look!
+You will also find all the small details Gaudí designed, like knobs, handles, moldings, doors, pavements, etc. Take a look!

-At the attic, you will discover a very original Gaudí´s design.
+In the attic, you will discover a very original Gaudí design.

 It was designed independently of the rest of the building.
 It was built as a system of brick catenary arches, and it was placed above the roof.
 It seems like you are inside of a big whale skeleton.

 Gaudí used nature to get inspired, and he found fascinating solutions one more time.
 Here, you will find “Exposición Gaudí” as well.

 An exhibition which is full of information about the artist’s works and ideas.
 You can not miss this!

 The Roof Terrace

 The views from the roof terrace are simply spectacular.
 Almost 360º to enjoy Barcelona.
 You will take the best pics ever!